-Similarly, all voters at the business meetings will be encouraged, but not required, to wear masks.
-The Auditorium will be mask-optional and the Gym will be designated solely for voters who wish to wear a mask and maintain social distancing.
+Similarly, all voters at the business meetings will be asked to wear masks.
+A separate room will be designated for voters who cannot or will not wear a mask.

 6. Will I be able to watch the Town and School District business meetings from my home?